Is The Trial of Chicago 7’s Richard Schultz Based on a Real Lawyer? Where is He Now?

 Schultz continued, “The protesters were chanting, ‘The whole world is watching, the whole world is watching.
 And they were!”
 Right before the trial began, the lawyer said this about the Chicago 7 – “A week before the trial started, they announced they were going to bring to the trial, the riots they brought to the convention.
 They were encouraging, to say the least, violence during the trial.”

 There was a point in the trial where the defendant was tied and gagged as well.
-Abbie Hoffman and Jerry Rubin would also often mock the judge and his courtroom, especially as the demonstrators outside started growing in numbers.
+Abbie Hoffman and Jerry Rubin would also often mock the judge and his courtroom, especially as the demonstrators grew in numbers outside.
 In one such instance, they wore judicial robes and entered the court.
-When asked to remove them, they obliged, revealing Chicago police’s uniform underneath.
-Later, they also said that the court was “bulls–t.”
+When asked to remove them, they obliged, revealing the Chicago police’s uniform underneath.
+Later, they also said the court was “bulls–t.”
 Another time, Abbie accosted the judge by saying that he would have served Hitler better.

 Richard Schultz was known for objecting to the many things that the defense counsel tried to argue.
 Many have stated that Judge Hoffman was a man who almost always sided with the prosecution throughout his career.
 Speaking of the Chicago 7, Schultz said, “They were violent, they were revolutionaries, and they wanted to destroy our federal government.”
 Two out of the seven were acquitted on all charges related to the riots.
 Five defendants were acquitted of conspiracy but were still found guilty on charges of crossing state lines with the intent to incite a riot.

-For this, the five were sentenced to 5 years in prison, along with a $5,000 fine.
+For this, the five were sentenced to 5 years in prison and a $5,000 fine.
 However, the United States Court of Appeals for the Seventh Circuit reversed this decision.
 The prosecutor clarified, “The Seventh Circuit (appellate court) didn’t say they weren’t guilty.
 The Seventh Circuit reversed it for a new trial.
 No one was going to retry them.”

 Where is Richard Schultz Now?

-Tom Foran opened his own firm, and Richard Schultz was his partner.
-But in the year 2000, after the former prosecutor passed away, the litigation firm closed down.
+Tom Foran opened his firm, and Richard Schultz was his partner.
+However, in 2000, the litigation firm closed down after the former prosecutor passed away.
 Then, Schultz joined Schwartz Cooper Greenberger & Krauss as a senior partner and head of the litigation department.
-He was 62 years at the time and had plans of leaving for a while anyway.
+He was 62 years old and planned to leave for a while anyway.
 Talking about it, he said, “When I started, for the most part Tom was the rainmaker, but I’ve been able to establish myself.”
-His client reportedly included Coca-Cola and the Chicago Transit Authority.
+His clients reportedly included Coca-Cola and the Chicago Transit Authority.

 Image Credit: Fed Bar Chicago

-The former prosecutor did see ‘The Trial of Chicago 7,’ and while he enjoyed it, he stated that it was not even close to the real trial.
+The former prosecutor did see ‘The Trial of Chicago 7,’ and while he enjoyed it, he stated that it was not even close to the actual trial.
 He explained, “The movie was fun to watch—it’s just a fantasy, that’s all.”
-On October 20, 2020, Richard Schultz will be participating in a virtual seminar about the infamous trial.
-U.S. District Judge Thomas Durkin and U.S. Magistrate Judge Jeffrey Cole will be interviewing him.

 Read More: Is The Trial of Chicago 7’s Abbie Hoffman a Real Person?
 How Did He Die?